-2. The different elements of the ICT are in an operational status (the connection is active and the terminals are in the relevant RTT mode) and the two terminals are communicating to each other.
+2. The different elements of the ICT are in an operational status (the connection is active and the terminals are in the relevant RTT mode) and the two terminals are communicating with each other.

 3. A Short text sequence is sent by the ICT under test.

-4. A Short text sequence is sent by the "reference" terminal.
+4. A Short text sequence is sent by the "RTT reference terminal".

-5. Check that the send/receive direction of transmitted text is programmatically determinable.
+5. Check that the send/receive direction of text sequences are programmatically determinable.